Essential Overview of the Fort Bend County Right-of-Way Performance Bond

 What is the minimum height for cable lines?

-According to the National Electrical Safety Code, telephone lines must be at least 14 feet above the ground and electrical lines must be at least 15-½ feet above the ground.
-If you're wondering how high they should hang from your house or building, though, there is no set rule for that!
+According to the National Electrical Safety Code, telephone lines must be at least 14 feet above the ground ,and electrical lines must be at least 15-½ feet above the ground.
+If you’re wondering how high they should hang from your house or building, though, there is no set rule for that!

 How wide is a powerline right of way?

-A transmission line usually is centered in the right-of-way.
-The width of a right-of-way depends on the voltage and height, but can be 75 to 150 feet or more depending on what type of facilities are planned for or located there.
+A transmission line is usually centered in the right-of-way.
+The width of a right-of-way depends on the voltage and height, but can be 75 to 150 feet or more, depending on what type of facilities are planned for or located there.

 What is the minimum safe distance from power lines?